© 2014 – Routledge

 International Advisory Board

-Michael Agar, Emeritus, University of Maryland College Park and Ethknoworks LLC, Sante Fe, NM
+Michael Agar, University of Maryland, College Park (emeritus) and Ethknoworks LLC, Santa Fe, NM

 Mark Bevir, University of California, Berkeley